Weston-super-Mare is a Somerset seaside resort on the Bristol Channel coast that retains much of its Victorian history.

 Partly owing to the large tidal range in the Bristol Channel, the low tide mark in Weston Bay is about 1.6 km (1 mile) from the seafront.
 Although the beach itself is sandy, low tide uncovers areas of mud.
 Just to the north of the town is Sand Point, a peninsula which marks the lower limit of the Severn Estuary and the start of the Bristol Channel.
 It is also the site of the Middle Hope biological and geological Site of Special Scientific Interest (SSSI).

-Why not check beaches nearby as we have no beaches around Weston Super Mare, 21 beaches in Somerset, or have a look at our list of Somerset dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have no beaches around Weston Super Mare, 21 Somerset beaches, or have a look at our list of Somerset dog friendly beaches, or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?